You're here because you're interested in learning about the 21

 Did you know that people born on May 21

-We have calculated and figured out your birthday for the next 10 years.
-Prepare yourself to welcome your upcoming birthdays with your family and close friends.
-You will get many gifts from people who love and care about you.
-There are 156 days until your next birthday.
-By then, you will be 17 years old.
-There have been 6053 days since the day you were born.
-If you slept for 8 hours each day since birth, you have slept for a total of 2018 days, which is equivalent to 5.53 years.
-You spent 34.56% of your life sleeping!
+We have calculated your birthday for the next 10 years.
+It's going to be a fun time to celebrate with family and friends.
+You'll get lots of gifts, too!
+There are 496 days until your next birthday.
+By then, you will be 18 years old.
+There have been 6078 days since the day you were born.
+If you slept for 8 hours each day since birth, you have slept for a total of 2026 days, which is equivalent to 5.55 years.
+You spent 34.69% of your life sleeping!

 | Year | Day | Your Age |